Quotations from some of the contributors to evolutionary economics !

 Brian J Loasby - 'The unpredictability of emergent outcomes is the fundamental root of Knightian uncertainty'.
 2006.

-Alan Greenspan - 'Senator, we are groping for understanding, the knowledge you assume I possess doesn't exist' - 'The only effective regulation lies in the propensity of customers to choose alternatives, of investors to move their funds elsewhere and of labour to acquire technical skills' - 'Senator, if I seem clear to you, you must have misunderstood me' - 'Unfortunately, Senator, nobody knows where the next innovative idea is coming from.
+'Senator, if you think I was clear you must have misunderstood me, we are groping for understanding, the knowledge you assume I possess doesn't exist' - 'The only effective regulation lies in the propensity of customers to choose alternatives, of investors to move their funds elsewhere and of labour to acquire technical skills' - 'Senator, if I seem clear to you, you must have misunderstood me' - 'Unfortunately, Senator, nobody knows where the next innovative idea is coming from.
 Political decisions are never random and will always lose out to innovative alternatives'.
 Various Congressional Committees.

 Alan Greenspan - 'Regulators have not been able to achieve the level of future clarity required to act pre-emptively.
 The problem is not lack of regulation but unrealistic expectations.
 What we confront in reality is uncertainty, some of it frighteningly so ...'.
 FT April 2008.